 AI and data science are transitioning from theoretical concepts to tangible solutions for businesses of all sizes and industries.
 Consequently, companies are hiring data science product managers to manage the complex intersection of data, technology, and business.

 To understand this pivotal role, we’ll explore:

 - What is a data science product manager?

-- Is the data science product manager a good role?
+- The data science product manager career

 What is a Data Science Product Manager?

 The evolution of the product manager

 The product manager role was born out of consumer package goods (CPG) companies that assign specific brand managers to oversee everyday products like laundry detergent, baby powder, or sodas.
 Within the past couple of decades, the software industry has adopted the role to guide the development and commercialization of software tools.
 As data science teams mature, organizations are also adopting product managers to develop and commercialize data-driven products.